Table of Contents

 By conducting experiments.
 And making them as un-biased as possible (e.g. using control groups, double-blinding, statistically accounting for confounding variables, etc.) is how it strives for objectivity.

 Here’s one example how I use A/B testing – it’s for my email subject lines.

-If you’re considering switching up email autoresponders to ConvertKit, here’s my affiliate link where you get the same price and service, and I get a small commission. 🙂
+If you’re considering switching up email autoresponders to ConvertKit, here’s my affiliate link where you get the same price and service as a non-affiliate link, and I get a small commission. 🙂

 But, you DON’T need special software to do this!
-You can use your social media followers!
-You can poll your FB or Tw followers.
+You can try things out with your social media followers!
+For example, you can poll your FB or Tw followers and ask them their opinion.
 Or better yet, send one headline out one day, and the other on another day.
-Then see which one gets more “likes,” clicks, and comments (also known as “engagement).
+Then see which one gets more “likes,” clicks, and comments (also known as “engagement”).

-PRO TIP: Just as observational nutrition studies that ask people what they ate (e.g. with a “food frequency questionnaire”) don’t give objectively accurate results, asking people to vote on a headline will give you less accurate data than if you just do the experiment and try different headlines out.
-This is why I share when I come across some great new nutrition studies that are high quality experiments, like the SMILES trial I shared on Instagram here.
+PRO TIP: Using polls are similar to observational nutrition studies.
+When you ask people what they like or ate (e.g. with a “food frequency questionnaire”) you will get results that are OK, but not as objectively accurate as possible.
+It’s better to do an actual experiment and try different headlines out.
+This is why I share when I come across some great new nutrition studies that are high quality experiments and not just observations, like the SMILES trial I shared on Instagram here.

 To test the effectiveness of your images, you apply the same principle!

-Make two images and share them with the same people, but on different days.
+Make two images and share them on your social media channels on different days (or different weeks).
 See which images get more engagement.
 Do this every week, and when you start to see a pattern, start creating more images with the more popular look.

 Blog Post Comments

 Getting comments on your blog posts is another form of engagement.
 It shows that you’re opening a conversation with your readers, and not just lecturing. #okforuniversityprofs #notokforbloggers